 Whose fault is this?
 I wondered at first if I had done something wrong.
 I carried my purse on my left shoulder a lot.
 I don’t always sit or stand with good posture.
 I am definitely overweight which may be putting a strain on my back.
 What caused this to happen to me?

 Since the early back injuries, I’ve experienced more pains across my lower back at different times.
 I have osteoarthritis in my spine causing the disc injuries that precipitated the spurs on my spine.
 I have little to no control over the degenerative changes in the discs that cushion each vertebra.

 I believe two different factors were involved though.
 Being a floor nurse for 37 years I was on my feet most of the time for 8 to 12 hours.
 I also helped lift and turn many heavy patients and carried some pretty heavy things when I was younger.
 I have always been on the heavy side.
 When I looked up degenerative disc disease, I found out I am not alone.

 We are in this together as we age.
 All of us who are getting older will have some degree of degenerative disc disease.
 It’s part of the aging process.
 The discs already have a small blood supply; as we get older the blood supply decreases.
 When an injury to the back occurs, it may cause the circulation to the disc(s) to decrease, and the disc(s) gets thinner.

 Without the normal size cushion bony spurs can develop; the back may develop curves; the vertebrae don’t line up properly and can lessen the space required normally by a nerve or may cause a muscle to flare up.
 That’s when you develop pain in your buttock or down your leg.

-I recommend first seeing a doctor who will order at least a back X-ray, if rest, ice and physical therapy haven’t significantly improved.
+I recommend first seeing a doctor who will order at least a back X-ray, if rest, ice and physical therapy if the sciatica or pain haven’t significantly improved.
 If nothing major or deformed is present, a good, reputable chiropractor can do a lot of good for back problems but for continuing problems see a spine/back specialist.